MissKittin/php-js-css-web-toolkit-app/HOWTO.md

 ```

 ### Minifying assets - webdev.sh client
-Run
 ```
 php ./tk/bin/webdev.sh --dir ./public/assets
 ```
 All css and js files in `public/assets` will be minified.

 ### Minifying assets - matthiasmullie's minifier
-The way of using `./tk/bin/matthiasmullie-minify.php` is the same as in the webdevsh client.
+The way of using `./tk/bin/matthiasmullie-minify.php` is the same as in the webdev.sh client.
-Note: before use, you need to install the composer and minifier package:
+**Note:** before use, you need to install the composer and minifier package:
 ```
 mkdir ./tk/bin/composer
 php ./tk/bin/composer.phar --optimize-autoloader --no-cache --working-dir=./tk/bin/composer require matthiasmullie/minify
 ```

 ### Seeding database offline with pdo_connect() (optional)
-To offline seed database, run
+To offline seed database, run:
 ```
 php ./tk/bin/pdo-connect.php --db ./app/databases/database-name
 ```
-Note: database can be seeded automatically on first start.
+**Note:** database can be seeded automatically on first start.

 ### Running dev server
-In this dir run
+In this directory run:
 ```
 php ./tk/bin/serve.php
 ```